-The performance measure that the Compensation and Governance Committee applies to the Performance Awards is total shareholder return ("TSR") relative to its pay comparator group (see "Determining Executive Compensation" - "Pay Comparator Group" above).
-The value of Performance Awards granted will be based on the TSR for a particular performance period, compared to that group of companies, with the weighting for each performance period, as shown below.
+The performance measure that the Compensation and Governance Committee has historically applied to the Performance Awards is TSR relative to its pay comparator group (see "Athabasca's Approach to Compensation - Pay Comparator Group" above).
+On a go-forward basis, the performance measures will also include operational and corporate strategic measures, which will be set at the beginning of each performance period.
+The value of vested Performance Awards will be based 50% on the TSR for a particular performance period, compared to its pay comparator group, and 50% based on its performance against the operational and corporate strategic measures for each performance period, with the weighting for each performance period as shown below.